tomtomgarry/canonprint/docs/source/index.rst

 How to Fix Canon Printer Not Printing
 -------------------------------------

-If your Canon printer has stopped printing, follow these simple troubleshooting steps to get it working again:
+If your Canon printer has stopped printing, follow these simple troubleshooting steps to get it working again

 ✅ 1.
 Check the Basics
 ~~~~~~~~~~~~~~~~~~~~~